opendatabs/data-processing/gva_geodatenshop/README.md

 - Column "schema_file": Set "True" if a (schema file)[[https://help.opendatasoft.com/platform/en/publishing_data/02_harvesting_a_catalog/harvesters/ftp_with_meta_csv.html#schema-csv-file]](https://userguide.opendatasoft.com/l/en/article/wsyubsjp1m-ftp-with-meta-csv-harvester#schema_csv_file) is provided in the [schema_files](./schema_files/) folder.
 Schema files must be named `{ods_id}.csv`.
 - Column "create_map_urls": Set "True" if links to various map services for the specified coordinates should be provided.
 Example: https://opendatabs.github.io/map-links/?lat=47.564901&lon=7.615269
 - Column "dcat.issued": Date string in the form "JJJJ-MM-TT" to be used as issued date in ODS and opendata.swiss.
+- Column "tags": If left empty, just opendata.swiss will be filled as tag.
+Recommended if several datasets with same topic are published.

 ### Deployment and harvesting
 - Start Airflow Job `gva-geodatenshop`.
 Shapes are uploaded to FTP, and ODS harvester is started.